Chinese Marxist philosophy

 Chinese Marxist philosophy is the philosophy of dialectical materialism that was introduced into China in the early 1900s and continues in Chinese academia to the current day.

 Marxist philosophy was initially imported into China between 1900 and 1930, in translations from German, Russian, and Japanese.
 The Chinese translator of Darwin's The Origin of Species, Ma Junwu, was also the first one who introduced Marxism into China.
 For Ma, evolutionism and Marxism are the secrets of social development.
-This was before the formal dialectical materialism of the Chinese Communist Party, in which many independent radical intellectuals embraced Marxism.
-Many of them later joined the Party.
+This was before the formal dialectical materialism of the Chinese Communist Party (CCP), in which many independent radical intellectuals embraced Marxism.
+Many of them later joined the CCP.

 Chinese Dialectical Materialism began to be formalized during the 1930s, under the influence of Mitin's New Philosophy.
 In the late 1930s, Mao Zedong would begin to develop his own sinified version of Dialectical Materialism that was independent of the Soviet Philosophy.
 Maoist Dialectics remained the dominant paradigm into the 1970s, and most debates were on technical questions of dialectical ontology.
 In the 1980s the Dengist reforms led to a large-scale translation and influence of works of Western Marxism and Marxist Humanism.

 Interaction with European Marxism

 Li Da (1890–1966) translated many of the early works of German social democracy and Soviet Marxism into Chinese.
 He Sinified the New Philosophy of Mark Borisovich Mitin in his Elements of Sociology.
 Ai Siqi translated many of Mitin's works and helped introduce the New Philosophy to China.
 Early Chinese Marxism borrowed heavily from Soviet textbooks.
 Following Mitin, Ai Siqi attacked the idea of equality of contradictions between two unequal things.

 The Chinese Philosophers strongly took the side of Mitin against Abram Deborin.
 They were particularly influenced by his unity of theory and praxis.
 Mao Zedong was influenced by these works in authoring his Lectures on Dialectical Materialism.

+Consistent with the Soviet perspective, the Chinese Communist Party (CCP) emphasized the value of physical labor as a central factor in developing people into new socialist citizens.

 Mao Zedong was critical of the dialectical materialism of Stalin.
 Mao criticized Stalin for not recognizing that opposites are interconnected and believed that because of this Stalin's dialectics had metaphysical errors.